-Uvalde County: April 8, 150 N95 Masks, 1000 Gloves received through TMD at Uvalde EOC.
+Uvalde County: The newest COVID-19 case is a woman who traveled to Chicago, apparently getting the virus there.
+The woman has been in quarantine, tested positive and remains in quarantine at her home.
+There have been no community spread cases noted.
+April 8, 150 N95 Masks, 1000 Gloves received through TMD at Uvalde EOC.
 PPE supplies, level 2, isolation gowns, N95 masks, and hand sanitizer were requested through STARs for Uvalde Memorial Hospital.

-Val Verde County: Val Verde County issued a second Amended Declaration of Local Disaster for Public Health Emergency.
+Val Verde County: Val Verde County issued a second amended Declaration of Local Disaster for Public Health Emergency; expiring 11:59 April 20.